Centers for Medicare & Medicaid Services (CMS), HHS.

 As discussed in the January 16, 2014 final rule (79 FR 2947, 3039), the policies proposed within this rule would not require any change in state funding to the extent that practitioner rates have already factored in the cost of benefits, skills training, and other benefits customary for employees.
 This rule would simply ensure flexibility for states to pay for such costs directly on behalf of practitioners and ensure uniform access to benefits, such as health insurance, skills training and other benefits customary for employees.
 Indeed, should this proposed rule be finalized, there may be cost savings resulting from the collective purchase of such benefits and greater workforce stability.

 We are specifically soliciting public comments on the extent to which the proposed payment arrangements would benefit states and practitioners, particularly if and how practitioner's access to benefits would be impacted, as well as any adverse impacts that may have not been anticipated.
 Additionally, we are seeking comments on other permissible actions based on our proposed statutory interpretation that might similarly simplify and streamline states' operations of their Medicaid state plans and payment processes.

 III.
 Collection of Information Requirements

-To the extent a state changes its payment as a result of this rule, the state would be required to notify entities of the pending change in payment and update its payment system.
+To the extent a state changes its payment as a result of finalizing this proposed rule, the state would be required to obtain practitioner consent and update its payment system.
 We believe the associated burden is exempt from the Paperwork Reduction Act (PRA) in accordance with 5 CFR 1320.3(b)(2).
-We believe that the time, effort, and financial resources necessary to comply with the aforementioned requirement would be incurred by the state during the normal course of their activities and, therefore, should be considered usual and customary business practices.
+We believe that the time, effort, and financial resources necessary to exercise this flexibility would be incurred by the state during the normal course of their activities, and therefore should be considered usual and customary business practices.